Chasmanthe - Chasmanthe: Planting, Growing, and Caring

 In the ground in mild climates (-5°C)

 The plant requires little maintenance.
 It is drought-resistant, but the soil should remain moist during the growing season.
-If the soil is very dry, don’t hesitate to water for a beautiful flowering.
+If the soil is very dry, do not hesitate to provide water for a beautiful flowering.

 You can remove the faded flowers after flowering, in May.